Christopher Nolan’s incredible INTERSTELLAR is a life-affirming journey among the stars.

 He just keeps making amazing movies does Christopher Nolan.
 His latest, the incredible INTERSTELLAR, covers space exploration, what it means to be human, our place on the planet and love – and it just blew me away.
 He really is one of the directors working in film today that thinks bigger with every project and it works.
 And INTERSTELLAR is certainly his most epic picture to date.

 Matthew McConaughey tops off his string of recent brilliant performances as Coop, the one-time pilot, now farmer and father to 15-year-old son Tom (Timothee Chalamet) and 10-year-old daughter Murph (Mackenzie Foy).
 Earth, in this story, is now ravaged with blights which not only affect the crops but produce wild sandstorms that engulf everything in their path.
-Along with his father-in-law Donald (the always wonderful John Lithgow) the family eek out a living harvesting what they can, while Coop also lends his engineer talents to fixing farm machinery to adapt to this new, harsher environment.
+Along with his father-in-law Donald (the always wonderful John Lithgow), the family eke out their living harvesting what they can, while Coop also lends his engineer talents to fixing farm machinery to adapt to this new, harsher environment.

 Things start to change when Murph tells him there’s a ghost in her bedroom, a poltergeist that pushes books off the shelves.
 When Coop investigates, he realises that through this seemingly random act, a pattern or code is embedded.
 But from who?
 Deciphering the code, takes Coop and his young daughter on a journey cross country, leading Coop to be reunited with an old friend – Professor Brand (played with his usual gravitas by Nolan regular Michael Caine) and to be offered a tantalising proposition.